 “There’s tension in the front office, but I would guess there is tension in other front offices to a degree,” he said.
 “That’s the way it is.
 Everyone is pushing for the same thing: to have as productive a system as possible.”[6]

-In announcing Jocketty’s dismissal, however, DeWitt admitted that his working relationship with Jocketty had deteriorated in the year since he promoted Luhnow.
+However, when announcing Jocketty’s dismissal, however, DeWitt acknowledged that his working relationship with Jocketty had deteriorated since Luhnow’s promotion.

 “I think it was just a progressive thing over time,” DeWitt said.
 “Certain changes are made and people grumble about it and move on.
 I don’t think that was the case in this situation.
 It got worse.
 It’s tough enough to do well when everything’s in sync.
 It’s really hard when everybody’s not on the same page.
 Walt recognized that as well.”[7]

-As general manager, Jocketty had hired manager Tony La Russa and made trades for players like Mark McGwire, Rolen, Will Clark, Larry Walker, and Jim Edmonds.
+Jocketty had also hired manager Tony La Russa and made trades for players like Mark McGwire, Rolen, Will Clark, Larry Walker, and Jim Edmonds.

 “It was a hell of a run, a tremendous time here,” said Cardinals President Mark Lamping, who hired Jocketty.
 “Walt and I talked a while today after the meeting.
 Neither one of us thought we would last 13 years.”[8]